newaetech/chipwhisperer-tutorials/Fault_5-RSA_Fault_Attack-OPENADC-CWLITEARM.rst

    :math:`s_2 = m^{d_q}(mod\ q)`
 -  Combine :math:`s_1` and :math:`s_2` into :math:`s` via CRT

-Since p and q are much smaller than n, creating signatures is much much faster this way.
+Since p and q are much smaller than N, creating signatures is much much faster this way.
 As such, many popular RSA implementations (including MBEDTLS) use CRT to speed up RSA.